Vintage Look Blue Mason Jars Tutorial Using Food Coloring.

 4. Bake in oven at 200 degrees for one hour.
 I let mine bake for 30 minutes upside down.
 Then I turned them right side up for another 30 minutes.
 After an hour, turn off the oven and let the glass cool down inside the oven.
 Oh, and you should gently wipe the excess paint from the lip at the 10-15 minute mark.

 As you can see, I didn’t follow that wipe the lip step …

 Oh well.
-I still like them.
+I still like my tinted blue mason jars.
 Especially after three tries …

 And the kids approve too …